 There is no silver bullet.
 Transformations take time, and they must involve all of the people, processes, and technologies associated with your application delivery pipeline.
 Nevertheless, you can rest assured that your efforts will pay off.
 These perspectives provide numerous examples of how organizations who committed to transforming testing are now growing the business and enhancing the customer/user experience.

 Continuous Testing was once just an aspiration.
 Now, the drive towards digital transformation has made Continuous Testing a business imperative.
 Organizations like these are paving the path forward, demonstrating that Continuous Testing can—and must—become a reality in enterprise organizations.

-Reimagining the Future of Testing
+Reimagining the future of testing

-Digital transformation, cloud, AI, machine learning, RPA and the internet of things are undeniably impacting the future of testing— but so are legacy systems, regulatory compliance and security.
+Digital transformation, cloud, AI, machine learning, and the internet of things are undeniably impacting the future of testing— but so are legacy systems, regulatory compliance and security.
 How do we reconcile the old with the new, separate the hype from reality, and prioritize what to focus on?